planetlabs/client/readme.md

 The library requires a global [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation.
 This comes with Node >= 0.12 and [modern browsers](http://caniuse.com/#search=promise).
 To use `@planet/client` in an environment without `Promise`, you can [use a polyfill](https://www.google.com/search?q=promise+polyfill).

-See the `examples` directory for example use of the library.
+See the [API docs](http://planetlabs.github.io/planet-client-js/api/) for detail on using the package.

 ### Contributing